 #18: “Paradise Lost”

-It is refreshing to see Larry and Mr. Furley bond in this episode, as they work together to try to keep the trio from moving into a huge house.
+It is refreshing to see Larry and Mr. Furley bond in this episode, as they work together to try to keep the trio from moving away and into a huge house.

 #17: “Eyewitness Blues”

 Not your run-of-the-mill “Three’s Company” episode: it includes scenes of an armed robbery and the group being held at gunpoint, but it’s still all in fun in this decent episode which has its moments.

 Thank goodness for Cindy’s clumsiness to save the day!